jstine35/BashScriptShimForWindows/README.md

   * as stand-alone `.sh` scripts which must be run from an _admin-enabled_ `git-bash` shell -- for those who love their CLI as much as I do

-## Getting anf Using the NuGet Package
+## Getting and Using the NuGet Package

 [TODO - link to nuget published page]